-Each of our mentors has unique strengths, talents, and passions; they are the type of well-rounded people that we encourage students to become.
+Each of our mentors has unique strengths, talents, and passions; they are the type of well-rounded people that we embolden students to become.
 They exemplify Christian adulthood.
 Mentors come alongside each student in their group, guiding them in discussion, empowering them to explore the depths of Christianity, and encouraging them as stewards of culture.

 Q: What is a theme text and a discussion text?

 Theme Text - The theme text is the foundation for all the camp's talks, music, graphic design, and other thematic elements.
 It's the first focus point for the whole week.

 This year, our theme text is Habakkuk, because it responds to the question, "How do I know if I am saved?" in multiple ways — hinting at a uniquely Christian epistemology, and calling readers to a life of holiness.
 Habakkuk helps us look past the shadows of this life and hope for the light of God in our lives.

 Discussion Text - The discussion text is a book we choose for Mentors to discuss with their small groups throughout the week.
 It is a difficult but accessible work of philosophy that raises the kinds of questions that new adults always ask.
 We use the discussion text for a kind of intellectual boot camp.
 By discussing it, students learn how to think well about everything.

 This year, our discussion text is Laches, by Plato, because it raises interesting questions about knowledge and certainty through helping readers desire Christlike virtues, modeling good and bad discussion participation, and suggesting the need for faith-based knowledge and character development.

 Q: Why are we engaging non-Christian books, films, music, etc. at a Christian camp?